 “Full-stack” developer, student and .

 I'm a year old Italian guy.
 By day, I study languages in Modena.
-By night, I write code, or tinker with any of (or all of) maths, music, philosophy and science.
-Or Rubik's cubes.
+By night, I typically code or do other computery things.
+I'm also an enthusiast of philosophy, psychology, maths, and linguistics.

 In January 2018 I became a Gitea maintainer.
 Gitea is an open-source web Git service, mostly aimed at self-hosting.